RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 To use the SCPI commands, you will need to set up Scilab sockets.
 The procedure is described below.

 #.
-Go to `Scilab download page <http://www.scilab.org/download/>`_ and download and Install Scilab for your OS
+Go to the |Scilab download page| and download and install Scilab for your OS.
 #.
-Go to `Scilab socket toolbox page <https://atoms.scilab.org/toolboxes/socket_toolbox>`_ and download the basic socket function for Scilab.
+Go to the |Scilab toolbox| and download the basic socket function for Scilab.
 #.
-Go to the extracted Scilab folder then to folder named ``contrib``
+Go to the extracted Scilab folder, then to the folder named ``contrib``.
 #.
-Copy socket_toolbox zip file to contrib folder
+Copy the socket_toolbox zip file to the contrib folder.
 #.
-Extract socket_toolbox zip file inside the contrib folder
+Extract the socket_toolbox zip file inside the contrib folder.
 #.
-Delete socket_toolbox zip file because we dont need it any more
+We no longer require the socket_toolbox zip file, so remove it.
 #.
-Go to socket_toolbox folder
+Go to the socket_toolbox folder.
 #.
-Open loader.sce with your Scilab and press RUN (grey run button on SCILAB editor gui)
+Open loader.sce with your Scilab and press RUN (grey run button on SCILAB editor GUI).

 These last two steps must be executed each time you start Scilab.
-To install installing you must have an internet connection.
-Running the examples is same as on MATALB
+To install, you must have an internet connection.
+Running the examples is the same as on MATALB.

 #.
-Copy the Code from :ref:`blink <blink>` tutorial example to MATLAB workspace
+In the MATLAB workspace, paste the code from the |blink| tutorial example.
 #.
-Replace the IP in the example with the IP of your Red Pitaya board
+Replace the IP in the example with the IP of your Red Pitaya board.
 #.
-Press  RUN to run the code
+Press RUN to run the code.

-Different code examples can be found on the `Examples page <http://redpitaya.com/examples-new/>`_.
+Different code examples can be found on the :ref:`Examples page <examples>`.

+.. |Scilab download page| raw:: html

+    <a href="http://www.scilab.org/download/" target="_blank">Scilab download page</a>

+.. |Scilab toolbox| raw:: html

+    <a href="https://atoms.scilab.org/toolboxes/socket_toolbox" target="_blank">Scilab socket toolbox page</a>

 .. note::

-   Communicating with scpi server and working with web based instruments at the same time can diminish the performance of your Red Pitaya.
+   Communicating with a SCPI server and working with web-based instruments at the same time can diminish the performance of your Red Pitaya.
 This is because the same resource is used for both tasks.

-More examples about how to control Red Pitaya from MATLAB can be find :ref:`here <examples>`.
+More examples of how to control Red Pitaya from MATLAB can be found :ref:`here <examples>`.

 *****************************
 Starting SCPI server manually
 *****************************

-Assuming you have successfully connected to your Red Pitaya board using :ref:`these<faqConnected>` instructions.
-Remotely connect using Putty on Windows machines or with :ref:`SSH <ssh>` using Terminal on UNIX (macOSX/Linux) machines.
+Assuming you have successfully connected to your Red Pitaya board using :ref:`these instructions <faqConnected>` these instructions, remotely connect using Putty on Windows machines or with :ref:`SSH <ssh>` using Terminal on UNIX (macOSX/Linux) machines.

-Connect to your Red Pitaya board via terminal on a Linux machine and start SCPI server with the following command:
+Connect to your Red Pitaya board via terminal on a Linux machine and start the SCPI server with the following command:

 .. code-block:: shell-session